WesleyCharlesBlake/terraform-aws-eks/README.md

   desired-capacity    = "3"
   max-size            = "5"
   min-size            = "1"
-  public-min-size     = "0" # setting to 0 will create the launch config etc, but no nodes will deploy" public-max-size     = "0" public-desired-capacity = "0"
   vpc-subnet-cidr     = "10.0.0.0/16"
   private-subnet-cidr = ["10.0.0.0/19", "10.0.32.0/19", "10.0.64.0/19"]
   public-subnet-cidr  = ["10.0.128.0/20", "10.0.144.0/20", "10.0.160.0/20"]